BilliardGreg/NorseRuneOracle/readme.txt

 = Where can I get answers to questions? =

-You can email greg@billiardgreg.com to receive answers
+You can email greg@billiardgreg.com to receive answers or go to http://www.gregwhitehead.us

 == Screenshots ==